 Unusually for such a small team, Landmark has employed its own in-house Historian since its foundation in 1965.
-Caroline has been Landmark’s Historian since 2000, combined from 2013 with the Head of Engagement role.
-Documentary research into Landmark’s buildings lies at the heart of her contribution to all aspects of Landmark’s work, feeding into understanding of its buildings and how to restore them.
+Caroline has been Landmark’s Historian since 2000.
+Documentary research into Landmark’s buildings lies at the heart of her contribution to all aspects of Landmark’s work, feeding into the understanding of its buildings and how to restore them.
 Caroline writes, speaks and lectures extensively about Landmark’s buildings to a wide range of audiences, and oversees Landmark’s outreach programmes and archives.
 She writes the Landmark History Albums, and gathers the libraries in Landmarks.

 Caroline gained a First in Modern History from Jesus College, Oxford, before spending ten years in international marketing working for Unilever and RJR Nabisco, during which she took a part time MA in Early Modern History at Birkbeck.
 A further decade was spent living in Barcelona and Connecticut, and bringing up her three children.
 Buying a 15th-century church house prompted an interest in historic buildings, and led to an MSc in Historic Conservation, at Oxford Brookes.
 A Fellow of the Society of Antiquaries, she has served on the committee of the Society of Architectural Historians.
 In 2018, she began studying in her own time for a part-time DPhil in Architectural History at Oxford University, on Fired Artificial Stone 1650-1850, which she sees as unfinished business.